Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 3: Machine learning methods for failure detection in HRI with social cues

-More related to the proposed research direction -- leveraging (bystander) human social cues to detect robot failure --, \citet{kontogiorgos2020behavioural} used a multimodal stream of data (gaze, head movement, speech, and reaction times) in a Random Forest classifier to help a robot detect when a conversational failure has taken place. \citet{2021shi} describes a method to detect user intention through the user's gaze. \citet{kontogiorgos2021systematic} used an instruction corpus (where participants are guided by a robot in a cooking task) and a negotiation corpus (where participants are negotiating with a robot in a decision-making task) to implement a model to predict failure during a cooking task with a robot.
-They found that lexical features (tone, affect, positive and negative emotion) are highly significant in predicting task failure, and multi-modal streams of information perform better for failure classification.
-Facial expressions were leveraged in \citet{2022stiber} to detect and localize robot errors in HRI.
+Some works are particularly relevant to leveraging human social cues to detect failure. \citet{kontogiorgos2020behavioural} used multimodal data (gaze, head movement, speech, and reaction times) in a Random Forest classifier to help a robot detect conversational failure. \citet{2021shi} describes a method to detect user intention through the user's gaze. \citet{kontogiorgos2021systematic} used an instruction corpus (participants guided by a robot in a cooking task) and a negotiation corpus (participants negotiating with a robot in a decision-making task) to implement a failure prediction model.
+Lexical features (tone, affect, positive and negative emotion) were highly significant in predicting task failure, and multi-modal information streams performed better for failure classification. \citet{2022stiber} used facial expressions to detect and localize robot errors in HRI.
 The authors built a two-stage model: 1) weighted binary classification and 2) filtering through a sliding window.
-Interestingly, the authors report observing the phenomenon of facial expressions changing in \textit{anticipation} of certain robot errors.
-This is an important potential limitation of the data inputs (human reactions) in these types of autonomous model approaches, that researchers should take into account when evaluating model performance.
+Interestingly, the authors observed changing facial expressions in \textit{anticipation} of certain robot errors.

+In short, a significant challenge exists in multimodal fusion between different sensors, timescales, data distributions, and complexity of use cases.
+However, despite the technical challenge of fusing multimodal data, supervised machine learning models that incorporate multimodal information streams as predictors of activity, interaction, or failure often outperform models with a unimodal predictor.